-Michael has a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial dispute resolution, construction, insurance, insolvency and property work.
-He also accepts instructions in private client matters.
+Michael has a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial, insolvency, property and construction matters.

 He has been described by instructing solicitors as a ‘thorough, careful and unflappable’ advocate who is ‘easily approachable' and ‘very efficient in meeting particularly tight deadlines'.
-He regularly appears in fast track trials as well as interim applications.
+He regularly appears in both the High Court and the County Court.

 Michael is a member of the Attorney General’s Junior Junior Panel and is able to take on relevant instructions.

-Michael is also a contributor to Insurance Broking Practice and the Law, edited by CMS Cameron Mckenna.
+Michael is also a contributor to Insurance Broking Practice and the Law (edited by CMS Cameron McKenna) and Construction Professional Indemnity Insurance (Sweet & Maxwell).

-Before joining Gatehouse Chambers, Michael worked as an advocate in the County Court, appearing in a variety of general civil, bankruptcy, property, consumer credit and personal injury hearings.
+Before joining Gatehouse Chambers, Michael worked as an advocate in the County Court, appearing in a variety of general civil, bankruptcy, property and consumer credit hearings.

 Michael previously studied Mandarin Chinese for a year in Beijing and recently returned to China to refresh his Mandarin skills.
 He intends to make use of Mandarin in his legal practice.